 Funds realised from listed and unlisted investments have been utilised to make investments in 'AAA' rated money market funds.
-The Board intends to realise these investments as and when new unlisted investment opportunities arise.

 12. Investments continued

 Valuation of financial instruments

 The Company measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements: